Education and Workforce Development

 The United States is home to educational opportunities which have no equal throughout the world.
 Today's youth must not lose sight of the importance of a good education and should be encouraged to exercise the determination and perseverance required to make the most of the opportunities before them.

 As a parent, grandparent and lifelong educator, I understand how important it is for North Carolinians to know that local teachers have the tools they need to help our children reach their potential.
-But education is not best when micro-managed at the federal level.
+Education is not best when micro-managed at the federal level.

-As a member of the House Committee on Education & the Workforce and the Chair of the Subcommittee on Higher Education & Workforce Training, I will continue to support education proposals which return decision-making power and resource flexibility to the local level while keeping schools accountable for results to taxpayers, parents and students
+As the Chairwoman of the House Committee on Education & the Workforce, I support education proposals which return decision-making power and resource flexibility to the local level while keeping schools accountable for results to taxpayers, parents, and students.

-The need for solutions to help ease the challenge of college affordability is especially acute in today’s jobless economy.
-So many recent graduates took out loans with an expectation that they would be able to find a job to pay off their debt, only now many find themselves among the 53% of their peers struggling with un-or-underemployment.
+The need for solutions to help ease the challenge of college affordability is especially acute in today’s economy.
+So many recent graduates took out loans with an expectation that they would be able to find a job to pay off their debt, only now many find themselves struggling with un-or-underemployment.